TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

     ]
 ```

 The manifest has a top level `assets` property which lists all the parts of the SVF.
-Each asset has a `URI` property which tells you were the content is stored.
-If the URI starts with `embed:`, it's stored in the ZIP with the filename given by the rest of the URI.
+Each asset has a `URI` property which tells you where the content is stored.
+If the URI starts with `embed:`, it's stored in the ZIP, with the filename given by the rest of the URI.
 Otherwise, the URI is a relative path to an external resource.
 Most of the time, the external resource is in the same directory.
-However, it is possible for the resource to be stored in a sub-directory, or as shown here, higher up in the directory hierarchy.
+However, it's possible for the resource to be stored in a sub-directory, or as shown here, higher up in the directory hierarchy.

 There are `size` and `usize` properties which tell you the compressed and uncompressed sizes of the content.
 In some cases, the implementers were lazy and just wrote out 0.
 It's safest to ignore the stored sizes and use the actual size of whatever content you've downloaded.